Overview of the Greek Dairy Industry

-Greece is celebrated globally for its rich dairy traditions and products, with a robust industry that plays a crucial role in the Mediterranean region.
-The nation is notable for its high-quality cheese and yogurt, which are major components of its dairy exports.
+Greece is celebrated globally for its rich dairy traditions and products, particularly high-quality cheese and yogurt, which are major components of its dairy exports.
+The Greek dairy industry is a critical sector within the Mediterranean region, known for its efficiency and traditional products.

 Dairy Cattle and Milk Production

-As of recent data, Greece hosts approximately 150,000 dairy cattle.
-These cattle produce around 680 million liters of milk annually, which is essential for domestic consumption as well as for fulfilling international demand.
+Greece hosts approximately 150,000 dairy cattle, producing around 680 million liters of milk annually.
+This production is essential for meeting domestic consumption needs and fulfilling international demand.

 Milk Processing and Production Volumes